Morndulin89/PythonMadlibs/README.md

 # PythonMadlibs
-Small Python-file that enables you to create madlibs-style story.
+Small Python-file that enables you to create madlibs-style story, save it to a TXT-file and print out the previously saved stories.

+This small project examples creating lists, using functions, appending and reading and writing from a file.